 He was very active in CPA marketing at the time and made pretty good money.
 So I hired him to teach me to do that.

 Over the next 12 months, I was making money like this:

 If you don't know what CPA marketing is, it basically means Cost Per Action marketing.
 As a CPA marketer, my job was to get people to take a particular action (could be a signup or a purchase), and the product owner/company would pay me a commission.

 I was able to generate daily income like that for a whole year because I believe I was one of the pioneers who started promoting those affiliate offers using Facebook ads while most other marketers were using SEO, email marketing, etc.

 To give you some idea, I was spending $750-ish on ad spend a day.
 The ROI was insane.
-And to get ROIs that insane, you're either stealing, robbing, or doing something shady.
+And to get ROIs that insane, you're either selling something shady or promoting something shady.

 Yep, I was promoting some shady offers for crazy commissions.
 Actually, I wasn't even aware of that at the beginning, but when I was, later on, the money was too tempting for me to stop doing it.
 So I kept going.

 But the problem with Facebook ads — or any paid ads, for that matter — is that it's too easy to spy on and copy others' ad campaigns.

 As soon as people knew how much money I was making (my bad for posting it on Facebook 😂), they quickly started copying my ads and became my competitors.

 When an influx of marketers started running ads for those (shady) offers all at once, Facebook started noticing those ad campaigns.